 You can appeal the findings of an examination within the IRS through our Appeals Office.
-Most differences can be settled through this appeals system without expensive and timeconsuming court trials.
+You also can appeal a decision such as your disqualification under the bona fide residence or the physical presence test.
+Most differences can be settled through this appeals system without expensive and time-consuming court trials.
 The time and place of this hearing is scheduled taking into account every reasonable consideration for your convenience.
 If the matter cannot be settled to your satisfaction in appeals, you can take your case to court.

-For more information regarding your rights of appeal, see Publication 556, Examination of Returns, Appeal Rights, and Claims for Refund, and Publication 1, Your Rights as a Taxpayer.
+For more information regarding your rights of appeal, see Publication 556, Examination of Returns, Appeal Rights, and Claims for Refund, Publication 1, Your Rights as a Taxpayer, and Publication 5, Appeal Rights and Preparation of Protests for Unagreed Cases.